 Create a parking district to manage public and private parking.
-There is an opportunity to better manage parking through shared-use agreements, coordinated management, and enhanced wayfinding.
-The creation of a parking management district with a dedicated revenue stream can manage the utilization of public and private spaces, including real-time availability, to minimize the need for on-site private parking.
+There is an opportunity to better manage parking agreements, through shared-use coordinated management, and enhanced wayfinding.
+The creation of a parking management district with a dedicated revenue stream can not only manage public and private spaces, including real-time availability, but also construct new public parking in centralized areas to minimize the need for on-site private parking.